MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-provisioning.md

 ## Receiving MAG Datasets

 After reviewing the application, Microsoft Academic will send an invitation through Azure Data Share for receiving MAG datasets.
 Follow the instructions in [Receive data using Azure Data Share](get-started-receive-data.md) to complete the set up.

-> [!NOTE]
-> MAG is currently in a free preview period, so there are no charges associated with the provisioning or use of the data/service itself.
-However Azure requires you to cover all costs associated with standard resource creation, usage, etc. For cost estimates associated with MAG please see the [Pricing](resources-pricing.md) page. <br/><br/>Most research institutions have an "Enterprise Account" with Microsoft including Azure subscription.
-The pricing for Enterprise Accounts differ from the individual account shown in Azure's price calculator. <br/><br/>If you have an Enterprise Account, please check with your individual institution's Information Technology/Computer Center resource on the process of setting up Azure to get MAG.
-You might need to obtain a "Master Agreement #" and involve MLSP (Microsoft Licensed Solution Provider) for help.

 ## Next steps